National Prevention Research Initiative (NPRI)

-Further information on NPRI, including reports and details of research projects can be found at MRC: NPRI.
+Find further information on the NPRI webpage, including reports and details of research projects.

 Improving the Health of the Public by 2040

-The 2016 report on ‘Improving the Health of the Public by 2040’ by the Academy of Medical Sciences is an important precursor to the UKPRP.
+The ‘Improving the Health of the Public by 2040’ report published in 2016 by the Academy of Medical Sciences is an important precursor to the UKPRP.
 The report identified the challenges and opportunities for research into preventing NCDs and reducing inequalities in health.
 It considered several environments which influence health and health behaviours, and for each environment, identified gaps in the evidence which research should aim to address.

 The report also concluded that current biomedical approaches to research are unable to solve major problems such as obesity and dementia.
 This is because most public health research (and the models of funding that support it) is predicated on the assumption that the desired outcome is achievable as long as the ‘right’ intervention is used.
 However, such complex problems may not be fixed by single interventions with a linear causal pathway, but instead may be more responsive to multiple actions within a complex adaptive system.